What Are the Moedim? The 7 Appointed Times

 Ephesians 1:13 says, “In him you also… were sealed with the promised Holy Spirit.”
 The Holy Spirit living inside of us is the fulfillment of Shavuot.

 The Weight of Moedim

 Many of us have heard the term “the second coming of the Messiah.”
 We recognize that Yeshua died, resurrected and ascended into Heaven.
 And He is also coming back again, hence the “second” coming.
 This too is connected to the festivals.
-Because when He returns for the second and final time, He will fulfill the Fall moedim.
+Because when He returns for the second and final time, He will fulfill the fall feasts, the fall moedim.
 This is one of the reasons we anxiously await his return.